DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * Torch and its dependencies are now dynamically installed according to the user's operating system and hardware
 * this dynamic system uses Torchruntime and the Torch version is recorded in torch_base.txt in UserDir
 * added the Flux_BlackColor_SaMay.safetensors & FluxDFaeTasticDetails.safetensors to the built-in LoRAs
-* added the Flux AntiBlur.safetensors & Hyper-FLUX.1-dev-8steps-lora.safetensors to the Starter Pack LoRAs<br/><br/>
+* added the Flux AntiBlur.safetensors & Hyper-FLUX.1-dev-8steps-lora.safetensors to the Starter Pack LoRAs
+* Release Date: not publicly released<br/><br/>

 # 0.9.7 Dev